TheTomyLV/cbl_project/README.md

     - [X] Input
     - [ ] Sounds
     - [ ] Better camera
+    - [ ] Sprite assets are loaded in at start

 - [ ] Networking
     - [X] Both players are rendered on screen